openthc/p2p/README.md

 ## Establishing Trust

 Exchange your secret key with a Peer you wish to trust, this can be done out of band, we recommend using Keybase.
-Once the secret is shared you must sign all your requests.
+Once the secret is shared a Peer will use it to sign requests.

 ## Signing Requests

 Simply use your hashed key with a hash of a canonical request.

-	HASH=hash_hmac('sha256', $data, $secret);

-	GET /license/M123456/product/987654A
-	date: $DATE
-	host: $HOST
-	x-openthc-peer:

 You have now joined this peer, and all requests to this peer must be signed with your $SECRET as an HMAC.
+See (./doc/Signing.md).

 ## Requesting Information